ndag/uGW/README.md

 # dGW

 ## dgwslb.m
-**dgwslb.m** is a Matlab function computing the second lower bound of dGW of two metric measure spaces.
+**dgwslb.m** is a Matlab function for computing the second lower bound of dGW of two metric measure spaces.

 **Syntax:**
 ```